EnviroAutomate User Guide

 Working with Sites:

-Search for specific sites using the search bar
+Search using the search bar or apply filters.

 Site Information: